philc/sheetkeys/README.md

 **Repeating commands**

 SheetKeys supports command repetition.
-For example, hitting `5s` will insert 5 rows into the sheet rather than one.
+For example, typing `5s` will insert 5 rows into the sheet rather than one.
+Due to the integration with Google Sheets, undoing a repeated command will undo it one step at a time.

 ## Other usability improvements to Google Sheets